-Democratic President Barack Obama holds a strong 14-point lead over Republican challenger Mitt Romney in Washington, 54% Obama to 40% Romney, in a YouGov poll of 837 likely voters statewide.
+President Barack Obama holds a strong 13-point lead over Republican Presidential candidate Mitt Romney in Washington state, 52% Obama to 39% Romney, in a poll of 939 registered voters statewide, conducted by YouGov.

-Sampling method: Respondents were selected using sample matching.
-A random sample (stratified by age, gender, race, education, and region) was selected from the 2010 American Community Survey.
-Voter registration, turnout, religion, news interest, minor party identification, and non-placement on an ideology scale, were imputed from the Registration and Voting Supplements of the 2008 and 2010 Current Population Surveys and the Pew Religion in American Life Survey.
+Sampling method: Respondents were selected from the YouGov’s panel using sample matching.
+A random sample (stratified by age, gender, race, education, and region) was selected from the 2005–2007 American Community Study.
+Voter registration, turnout, religion, news interest, minor party identification, and non-placement on an ideology scale, were imputed from the 2008 Current Population Survey Registration and Voting supplement and the Pew Religion in American Life Survey.
 Matching respondents were selected from the YouGov panel, an opt-in Internet panel.

-Weighting: The sample was weighted using propensity scores based on age, gender, race, education, news interest, and non-placement on an ideology scale.
+Weighting: The sample was weighted using propensity scores based on age, gender, race, education, news interest, voter registration, and non-placement on an ideology scale.

-Click here for September 7-14 results (registered voters).
+Click here for a complete report of results